 When the right time came, Hanuman Ji went to the Sun God and asked if he can be his guru, God replied that “how can I be your teacher?
 I move through the heavens radiating the life-giving life?”

 Hanuman Ji replies, “Dear God, I can understand that it is your dharma to perpetually move through the heavens, and I will always be grateful for your life-giving light.
 If you agree to be my guru, I will move through the sky with you.”

 God agreed but said to him he must face him if he wants to know the mantras of the Vedas.
 Hanuman Ji replied by saying that I will move backward.
 Surya Devta was impressed by seeing Hanuman’s zeal to learn.

 Lesson: This is another life lesson that Lord Hanuman teaches us, the lesson of never-ending learning.
 Be a student forever, and you’ll be the wisest.
 As Mahatma Gandhi said it right: “Live as if you were to die tomorrow.
 Learn as if you were to live forever.”

 There is a story b about Lord hanuman; when he was young, Lord Indra attacked Hanuman with his thunderbolt(Vajra) because Hanuman Ji went unconscious.
 Hanuman Ji was deeply hurt, but his goodness and the good work he did came in handy.

-All the gods came, and goddesses came to bless him and given him powers and many boons.
-Similarly, we should do well, too, not by expecting something in return or because of those expectations, but we must do because it is our dharma.
+All the gods came, and goddesses came to bless him and give him powers and many boons.
+Similarly, we should do well, too, not by expecting something in return or because of those expectations, but we must do it because it is our dharma.